MIT-LCP/physionet-build/demo-files/media/published-projects/ahe-prediction-challenge/1.0.0/sample-entry/README.txt

 3. A continuous risk score is derived by linearly mapping MAP values into the [0, 1] range.

+The evaluation pipeline then compares these predictions against the ground-truth labels to compute AUROC, Sensitivity, and PPV.

 How to submit
 -------------
-1. Package your code into a .tar.gz archive:
+1. Package your code into a .tar.gz or .zip archive:

        tar czf submission.tar.gz main.py